exasol/ai-lab/doc/user_guide/vm-usage.md

 ## Login

-See [Login to AMI and VM Editions](login-vm-and-ami.md) for logging in to the system.
+See [Log in to AMI and VM Editions](login-vm-and-ami.md) for logging into the system.